AlwaysBCoding/poketools/NOTES.md

     - Grassy Terrain
     - Misty Terrain
     - Psychic Terrain
+  - Damage is conditional on the order the user and target move in
+    - Payback
+  - Move lock-in, random targeting, confusion at the end
+    - Outrage
+    - Petal Dance
+  - Move behavior contingent on if target is an enemy or an ally
+    - Pollen Puff
+  - Destroys Screens if move is successful
+    - Brick Break
+    - Psychic Fangs

 ## OPEN AI QUESTIONS
   - what to do for imperfect knowledge games, where observation states become avaialable over time